lemidiriba/lemidiriba/README.md

 - 👋 Hi, I’m @lemidiriba
 - 👀 I’m interested in coding and security
 - 🌱 I’m currently learning Laravel and flutter
-- 💞️ I’m looking to collaborate on symfony and flutter based projects
+- 💞️ I’m looking to collaborate on Laravel and flutter based projects
 - 📫 How to reach me at my gmail account lemidiriab5@gmail.com

 <!---